thotheod/thotheod.github.io/_posts/2024-02-27-aoai-python-jupyter.markdown

 ![Conda Existing Environment](/images/aoai-python-jupyter/07-conda-01.jpg){: width="400" }

 If you find no suitable environment, you can create a new one with the command `conda create -n ANY_ENV_NAME python=3.11`; the `python=3.11` argument can be omitted if you do not need to specify a Python version.
-Once the environment is created you will be asked if you agree to download some packages, you need to answer `y` to proceed.
+Once the environment is created you will be asked if you agree to download some packages; you need to answer `y` to proceed.

 ![Conda Existing Environment](/images/aoai-python-jupyter/07-conda-02.jpg){: width="400" }